 It is clear that the Prophecy applies to Harry now because Tom made it apply to Harry (or made it look like it did).
 But from the vantage point of when the thing was made, it could have applied to just about anyone who had ever disagreed with Tom.
 Including little Billy Stubbs or Mrs Cole.

 Around this time, and if one attempts to focus on the matter from the point of view of someone who was convinced the Prophecy refers to the three wizards who were actually there when it was made, it almost begins to look as if there may have been yet other reasons for why it seems to have been considered necessary for Snape to be the one who murdered Albus.
 But I wouldn’t count on it.
 We are dealing with bafflegab, after all.

-And at that point none of them considered that the Prophecy might refer to a child.
+And at that point none of them seems to have considered that the Prophecy might refer to a child.

 Prophecies and hubris traditionally go hand in hand.

 I am beginning to suspect that the decision Albus made concerning that Prophecy constitutes Dumbledore’s third great blunder.

 His first was letting himself be carried away with Gellert Grindelwald and his grandiose plans to rule the world.
 (From the letter that Rita published, it sounds very much like he thought he should be in charge of the project, too.)
 It’s hard to say just how seriously Albus actually took that plan at the time.
 It really was the kind of thing that could have gone no farther than a lot of foolish talk and blue sky pie.
 It must have been a nasty shock to discover that Gellert was completely serious about it.